CiaranWelsh/PokerX/lib/googletest/CONTRIBUTING.md

 3. Also, coordinate with team members that are listed on the issue in question.
     This ensures that work isn't being duplicated and communicating your plan early also generally leads to better patches.
-4. If your proposed change is accepted, and you haven't already done so, sign a Contributor License Agreement (see details above).
+4. If your proposed change is accepted, and you haven't already game_ended so, sign a Contributor License Agreement (see details above).
 5. Fork the desired repo, develop and test your code changes.
 6. Ensure that your code adheres to the existing style in the sample to which